 Prior to the formal paneling process, each application will receive an initial screening to ensure that all required forms, signatures and documentation are present.
-An application will be considered non-responsive and will not be evaluated by the review panel if it is received after the closing date for receipt of applications, the applicant authorized organizational representative (AOR) fails to submit Standard Form 424 by the application closing date, the application is submitted by an applicant that is not eligible, or the application does not provide for the operation of a MBDA Business Center.
+An application will be considered non-responsive and will not be evaluated by the review panel if it is received after the closing date for receipt of applications, the applicant authorized organizational representative (AOR) fails to submit Standard Form 424 by the application closing date, or the application does not provide for the operation of a MBDA Business Center.
 Note, AOR substitutions require approximately ten (10) working days to be processed by www.Grants.gov.
 Other application deficiencies will be accounted for during panel review and may result in point deductions.